ComputationalDesignLab/surrogate-methods/books/index.md

 + Be able to implement basic algorithms of surrogate methods in Python
 + Be able to use surrogate algorithms to solve basic engineering modeling and design optimization problems

+## Contributors

+Following people have contributed to this book:

++ Pavankumar Koratikere
++ Abhijnan Dikshit